natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 Figure 1.
 Conceptual diagram of the simplified water balance method used in the annual water yield model.
 Yield, as calculated by this biophysical step of the model, is then adjusted for other consumptive uses and applied to hydropower energy and value estimates.

-|

-Second, beyond annual average runoff, it calculates the proportion of surface water that is used for hydropower production by subtracting the surface water that is consumed for other uses.
-Third, it estimates the energy produced by the water reaching the hydropower reservoir and the value of this energy over the reservoir's lifetime.

 Water Yield Model
 ^^^^^^^^^^^^^^^^^